 Finally, SP1 contributes to translational research by investigating the remapping of cortical activity triggered by robot-assisted rehabilitation.
 A "mesoscope" will image the activity of large-scale cortical networks thus dissecting the computational roles of neuronal populations within meso-circuits and their relevance for animal behaviour.
 A strong link with the Neurorobotics Platform (SP10) will allow the running of parallel experiments using simulated robotic platforms and environments linked to simplified versions of HBP brain models.
 Experimental measurement of kinetics and functionality will be strengthened by data-driven predictive reconstruction of the system and simulation of brain models performed in collaboration with SP5 and SP6.
 Functional maps of cortical activity during learning of a motor task and during rehabilitation in the robotic platform will allow building more sophisticated theoretical models of motor control in SP4.
-Theoretical models developed in SP4 will, in turn, help in extracting general principles of neural computation of Neuromorphic Computing Systems in SP9.
+Theoretical models developed in SP4 will, in turn, help in extracting general principles of neural computation from the generated maps of functionality that can guide the implementation of Neuromorphic Computing Systems in SP9.